pactumjs/pactum/docs/consumer-testing.md

 });
 ```

-As described earlier, during component testing order-service will be talking to a mock version of product-service.
+As described earlier, during component testing the order-service will be talking to a mock version of product-service.

 #### Consumer Test for Order Service